Top Customer Experience Metrics To Track in 2022

 Understanding your customers’ experience is hard, but if you have a proper system that makes use of a customer experience map and the metrics above, you’ll have a good overview of your success.
 Remember that these metrics should be used together and that by themselves they will not provide you with the complete picture.

-Also, know that not all of these metrics will be necessary for your company.
+Also, know that all of these metrics may not be necessary for your company.
 You should choose the ones that are most vital to your brand’s needs: if your tool is more complex, you may choose the ones related to customer service.
 If you’re looking to enlarge your customer base, you may use the NPS and Social Listening.
-In the end, it all comes down to your own SaaS marketing plan.
+In the end, it all comes down to your own SaaS marketing plan and which metrics you think make the most sense for your business.